Australian Senior Amateur Golfing Wrap: April 2021 | Australian Senior Golfer

-Darryl Hearsch wraps up the the latest Australian senior amateur golfing news from around the country, including on the national scene the WA state senior championship, and the Golf Australia senior team taking on the ADF.
+Darryl Hearsch wraps up the the latest Australian senior amateur golfing action from around the country, including on the national scene the 2021 Senior Amateur Championships of Western Australia, and the Golf Australia senior team taking on the ADF.

 NATIONAL

-Lucas and Palframan take out the WA Seniors at Gosnells
+Lucas and Palframan take out the WA Senior Championship at Gosnells

 A big field enjoyed the immaculate greens and fairways of Gosnells Golf Club with a few interstate visitors making the trip despite all the covid challenges.
 Mike Lucas from (Harvey Golf Club) took the early ascendency with a 2 under 68 on a very warm first day.
 Ken Brewer from (Newcastle) and Andrew Brown from (Royal Perth) trailed by 4 shots, both shooting 72.